 Biogas is a mixture of around 60% methane, 40% carbon dioxide and traces of other contaminant gases.
 The exact composition of biogas depends on the type of feedstock being digested.

 Biogas can be combusted to provide heat, electricity or both.
 Alternatively, the biogas can be 'upgraded' to pure methane, often called biomethane, by removing other gases.
-This pure stream of biomethane can then be injected it into the mains gas grid or used as a road fuel.
+This pure stream of biomethane can then be injected into the main gas grid or used as a road fuel.
 One cubic metre of biogas at 60% methane content converts to 6.7 kWh energy.

 Biogas can be combusted to produce heat alone.
 Some of this energy can be used on site to maintain the temperature of the digester and to heat nearby buildings.
 However, even small plants will have an excess of heat.
 The heat can be transferred via hot water to remote users by a district heating system, a concept widely used in some European countries like Denmark, or more likely in the UK used by horticultural and industrial businesses in the vicinity.

 Using biogas for heating requires investment in new infrastructure, and installations can benefit from the Renewable Heat Incentive (RHI) support.
 The RHI includes support for biogas combustion and for biomethane injection into the national grid at all scales.

 Electricity generation is a relatively straightforward use for biogas and it can be the most profitable.
 Biogas requires minimal investment in cleaning and upgrading, is easier to transport than heat and supply is easily measured.

 Electricity storage, however, is not simple and connecting to the electricity network is costly.
 The Renewable Energy Association produced an easy to read guide to grid connection including alternatives that may improve the viability of a project.
 Also see this report by NNFCC and The Andersons Centre for more information on how to sell your electricity.